FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 implMinOccurs and implMaxOccurs attributes.
 If those attributes are not present, then the repeating has unbound size.

-A repeating group with member fields and reference to NumInGroup
+**Example:** A repeating group with member fields and reference to the NumInGroup field.

 ```xml
 <fixr:group category="Common" id="1007" name="LegStipulations"